Edwin Flack: 1896 Olympics

 Flack reached Athens after an uncomfortable six-day rail and sea trip, during which he was plagued with sea sickness.
 On the opening day of the Games he won his first race, the first heat of the 800 metres run, finishing in a time of 2 min 10.0 sec.
 On the second day he lined up against the American favourite, Arthur Blake, in the 1500 metres run.
 Running shoulder to shoulder with Blake in the final straight, Flack powered ahead near the end to win by more than five metres in a time of 4:33.2.
-On the fourth day of the Games, Flack earned his second first-place medal, winning the 800 metres in 2 min 11.9 sec.
+On the fourth day of the Games, Flack earned his second gold medal, winning the 800 metres in 2 min 11.9 sec.

 It may be noted that, even by the standards of the time, the times required to win the 800 m and 1,500 m at the first Olympics were slow.
 Although there was no official world record in that era, by way of comparison, the local 880 yards championship in Flack's home colony of Victoria was won that year in 2:04.4 and the previous year (1895) in 2:03.4.
 At the Australasian Championships of 1896, the mile run was won by New Zealander W. Bennett in a time of 4:28.6 – some 4.6s quicker than Flack's Olympic 1500 m time despite running 100 metres further.

 Just a day later, Flack tried for a treble with the marathon event despite never having run a race more than 16 kilometres.
-He was in second place behind Frenchman Albin Lermusiaux—bronze medallist in the 1500 m run, who Flack had already beaten—for much of the race.
+He was in second place behind Frenchman Albin Lermusiaux—bronze medallist in the 1500 m run, whom Flack had already beaten—for much of the race.
 After 30–32 kilometres, the Frenchman dropped out and Flack was left in the lead, but 4–8 kilometres later (sources vary), Flack collapsed.
 In his deliriousness, when a Greek spectator tried to help him, Flack punched him to the ground.
 Flack was removed from the course and transported to the stadium by a carriage, wherein he was tended to by Prince Nicholas.

 Flack also competed in the tennis singles and doubles at the Olympics.
 He lost in the first round of the singles to Aristidis Akratopoulos of Greece.
 In the doubles he was paired with an English friend, George S. Robertson.
 They reached the semi-finals after a walkover in the first round, but lost their only match to Dionysios Kasdaglis of Egypt and Demetrios Petrokokkinos of Greece.
 They placed third due to their semi-final appearance, but medals for third places were not yet awarded in 1896.
 The medals were retroactively awarded in January 2008.

 Flack was a popular competitor at the 1896 games, and was commonly referred to as the "Lion of Athens".